 Sound the Alarm!
 Rex Fury has escaped from Albatross prison.
 Commission a search and get me Chase McCain!
 The story behind Lego City Undercover continues the tropes of Cop Movies.
 You play as Chase McCain – a charismatic, humorous and dedicated cop.
 The dangerous convict Rex Fury has escaped from prisoner, and the only person capable of capturing him again is Chase McCain.
 Sound familiar?
 Well it should.
 The story in Lego City Undercover is a parody of many iconic cop and prisoner movies of popular culture.
 The funny things, is that the game acknowledges the many plot devices it rips off; in fact Lego City is quite proud of it.
 You will find yourself giggling at the Shaw Shank Redemption and Starsky and Hutch references.
 Even that awful Schwarzenegger impersonator will turn any frown upside down.

 It is understandable that the load screens will wear your patience, but the payoff is well worth it.
-Typically, a large scale game such as Lego City usually has their fair share of technically, but in my experience Lego City is not troubled with them.
+Typically, a large scale game such as Lego City usually has their fair share of bugs, but in my experience Lego City is not troubled with them.
 In fact, I did not experience one technical hiccup.
 None at all; no screen tearing no frame rated drops and no unnecessary bugs.
-It is an outstanding achievement to reach this level of refinement especially an open world game.
+It is an outstanding achievement to reach this level of refinement, especially for an open world game.
 TT games deserve a Gold medal for their polishing skill.

 As the title suggest, the prominent gimmick is disguises.
 Truth be told, the disguises are simplistic cosmetic changes to Chase without any worthwhile value.
-While some costumes do have their own unique abilities, for the most part Travellers Tale forces you to change costume just to watch a different animation for the same action.
+While some costumes do have their own unique abilities, for the most part Travellers Tale forces you to change costume just to watch a different animation for the same action (pressing a button).
 Even the Puzzle element in Lego City is a monotonous task of switching between disguise and pressing the damn A button.

-The open world serves as backdrops for the special assignments, which are levels separate from Lego City.
+The open world, serves as backdrops for the special assignments, which are levels separate from Lego City.
 These assignments essentially make up the majority of the Main Missions, and rarely occur in Lego city.
-It saddens me that Travellers Tale under used the beautiful playset of Lego City in the main story missions.
+It saddens me that Travellers Tale under used the beautiful playset of Lego City in the main story mission.